• Welcome to Photrio!

 Thanks…I am not familiar with it and will keep it in mind.
 FP4+ cooked in PQ Universal seems to allow the mid tones to expand nicely along with the highlights (no hard data to go with that claim).
 I’ll just have to see how HP5+ behaves.
 This is for platinum printing and carbon printing.

 A recently developed 4x5 from my Japan trip…FP4+ developed in Ilford Universal PQ Developer, 1:15, 74F, 10 minutes in drum.
 There was 6 stops of light in the scene.
-Printable, no highlights totally blocked up… just on the edges I should be able to coax the most out of the negative ( an old outhouse along an abandoned temple path, Onomichi, Japan.)
+Printable, no highlights totally blocked up… just on the edge of blocking up.
+I should be able to coax the most out of the negative ( an old outhouse along an abandoned temple path, Onomichi, Japan.)

 I reduced development a little for the next set of negatives.